Scripps College Logo

 If you’re interested in studying abroad in a Spanish-speaking country, contact us to discuss course offerings beforehand.
 Our students have studied in Spain, Chile, Ecuador, Argentina, Mexico, Cuba, and Peru, among others.
 These immersive experiences strengthen your language skills, deepen your cultural understanding, and broaden your global perspective.
 You’re sure to return with renewed academic motivation and lasting personal connections!

 Spanish is spoken in Spain, Latin America, Equatorial Guinea, Western Sahara, and parts of the United States, the Caribbean, Northern Morocco and the Philippines.
-Being proficient in Spanish and studying the Spanish-speaking cultures help students to better understand the historical legacies and cultural contexts that make up today’s world.
+Being proficient in Spanish and studying the Spanish-speaking cultures help you to better understand the historical legacies and cultural contexts that make up today’s world.
 Moreover, beginning or continuing your study of Spanish at Scripps will allow you to establish links with Spanish-speaking people in your community and abroad.

-The Major in Spanish, Latin American and Caribbean Literatures and Cultures offers students the possibility of a concentration in two different tracks: Latin American, Caribbean or Peninsular (Spain) literature, or Latin American, Caribbean or Peninsular culture (literature, politics. economics, art, history, etc.) Related majors of interest to students of Spanish are Latin American Studies and Chicano Studies.
+The major in Spanish, Latin American, and Caribbean literatures and cultures offers students the possibility of a concentration in two different tracks: Latin American, Caribbean, or Peninsular (Spain) literature, or Latin American, Caribbean, or Peninsular culture (literature, politics. economics, art, history, etc.) Related majors of interest to students of Spanish are Latin American studies and Chicano studies.

 Program Information